Tingi: History

-Punic port
+Phoenician port

-Tingis was founded in the early 5th centuryBC by Carthaginian colonists, who variously recorded the name of their settlement as tng (𐤕𐤍𐤂), tngʾ (𐤕𐤍𐤂𐤀), and tyngʾ (𐤕𐤉𐤍𐤂𐤀).
+A settlement in Tingis began, at the earliest, in the 10th century BC by Phoenecians, before being settled around the beginning of the 6th century BC by Carthaginian colonists, who variously recorded the name of their settlement as tng (𐤕𐤍𐤂), tngʾ (𐤕𐤍𐤂𐤀), and tyngʾ (𐤕𐤉𐤍𐤂𐤀).
 The town is sometimes connected to the voyages of Hanno the Navigator.

 Mauretanian city

 After the Punic Wars, Carthage lost control of the colony to the Roman-allied kings of Mauretania.
 Its name during this time appears in Greek and Roman sources variously as Tenga, Tinga, Titga, &c.
 It maintained strong ties to its Carthaginian heritage, issuing bronze coins with Punic legends reading "City of Titga" (𐤁𐤏𐤋𐤕 𐤕𐤕𐤂𐤀, bʿlt ttgʾ), "City of Tinga" (𐤁𐤏𐤋𐤕 𐤕𐤉𐤍𐤂𐤀, bʿlt tyngʾ), or "people of Tinga" (𐤌𐤁𐤏𐤋 𐤕𐤉𐤍𐤂𐤀, mbʿl tyngʾ).
 These bore Baal or (via interpretatio Graeca) Demeter's head obverse and wheat reverse.

 Roman provincial capital

 The town came under Roman rule in the 1st century BC.
 Q. Sertorius, took and held Tingis for a number of years in the 70s BC as part of his war against Sulla's regime in Rome.
 Tingis grew in importance as a free city under Augustus and then as a colony under Claudius, who made it the capital of Mauritania Tingitana.
 As a Roman colony, it bore the formal name Colonia Iulia Tingi, the "Julian colony of Tingis".
 Under the early empire, it began to use Latin script, issuing its bronze coins with the legend ivl tin; these bore Augustus and Agrippa's heads obverse and Baal's head reverse.

 As a provincial capital, Tingis developed and prospered.
 In the 4th century, it surpassed Volubilis when that city was left south of the Roman lines and unprotected by Roman legions.
 Tingis at its peak reached 20,000 inhabitants, all thoroughly romanized and mostly Christian.
 Tingis was famed throughout the Roman Empire for its fishing conserve industry.
 Under Septimius Severus, two Roman roads were constructed from Tingis: one on the Atlantic coast to Sala Colonia and the second into the mountainous interior toward Volubilis.

 During Diocletian's reform of Roman governmental structures in AD 296, Mauretania Tingitana became part of the Diocese of Hispania.
 Tingis remained the capital of the larger territory, maintaining its status and development.